 We test whether bank loans change public bond yields.
 A 10% increase in bank debt raises bond yields by 15bps, reflecting a trade-off between the benefits of bank cross-monitoring and higher bond risk.
 The effect is smaller for firms with no CDS and junk debt, where bank monitoring is most valuable.
 It is unlikely that firms with bank debt are riskier because they are less likely to be downgraded and have lower loan spreads.
 We find similar results using a natural experiment around the 2014 oil shock.
 Our results highlight how bond yields depend on the incentive conflicts among creditors.

-- 2018: Rice University Seminar Series, Financial Management Association, Midwestern Finance Association
+- Southwestern Finance Association, Rice University Seminar Series, Financial Management Association, Midwestern Finance Association, Virginia Tech

-Effects of Offering Speed and Liquidity on Pricing (with Tarik Umar and Rustam Zufarov)
+Discounting Restricted Securities, Journal of Financial and Quantitative Analysis, forthcoming. (with Tarik Umar and Rustam Zufarov)

-- 2019: Rice University Seminar Series, Lone Star Finance Conference
+- Rice University Seminar Series, Lone Star Finance Conference, Southwestern Finance Association